How to Do Faux Painting on Walls

-See these instructions on surface preparation, base coating and mixing glaze if you need help with those steps.
-Mask the ceiling and around trim moldings like door casing and baseboards to keep the glaze off of those places.
-Use two strips of 1½ inch painter's tape to create a wide border around the project, this will prevent any accidental stains that could be hard to remove later and would distract from the finished effect.
+See these instructions for surface preparation, base coating, and mixing glaze if you need help with those steps.
+Mask ceilings and around trim moldings like door casing and baseboards to keep the glaze off of those places.
+Use two strips of 1½ inch painter's tape to create a wide border around the project.
+This will prevent any accidental stains that could be hard to remove later and would distract from the finished effect.

 Work on one, manageable section at a time and brush around the corners working out 3 or 4 feet onto the wall.
 Lightly fill a 3|8 nap roller and roll the wall space from ceiling to floor.
 Roll up and down several times to spread the glaze out leaving a thin, even coat.
 Along the leading edge, roll a border of extra thick glaze, about 6 inches wide.
 This will keep the edge wet and make it possible to blend the effect into the next wall section to continue the process.

 Pull Some Glaze Off with the Paper